 Students who are uncertain whether they will finish in time for degrees in November or March are encouraged to register for the fall or spring terms respectively, either in residence or on leave of absence, to avoid late registration fees if they miss the degree deadlines.
 Should they finish in time their registration for the term will be cancelled.

-Binding and Delivery of the Dissertation Following the Examination
+Delivery of the Dissertation Following the Examination

 For more information regarding the PhD Dissertation, please see this website: https://gsas.harvard.edu/academics/dissertations